gastii11/holbertonschool-hbnb/README.md

     BusinessLogic -->> API : Return Success
     API -->> User : Registration Successfully Message (code 201)
 ```

+## General Description

+The Register User use case allows a new user to create an account in the system.
+The process involves four main components: User, API, Business Logic Layer, and Database.
+The flow considers both successful scenarios and errors (incorrect data, existing user, failed validations).

+## Components

+**User:** Interacts with the system interface to submit registration data.

+**API:** Receives requests from the user and forwards the information to the business logic layer.

+**BusinessLogic:** Validates the information, checks for existing users, and applies business rules.

+**Database:** Stores the new user information persistently and returns confirmations or errors.

+## Process Flow
+### Main Flow (Successful Registration)

+1. The User submits the registration data to the API.

+2. The API forwards the request to BusinessLogic for validation.

+3. BusinessLogic validates the data and checks that the user does not already exist.

+4. If everything is correct, a request is sent to the Database to create the new user.

+5. The Database confirms the creation.

+6. BusinessLogic receives the confirmation and returns success to the API.

+7. The API sends the User a registration success message (HTTP 201).

+## Alternative Flows (Errors)

+### Incorrect Data

+If the data submitted by the user is invalid, BusinessLogic returns a validation error.

+The API responds with HTTP 400 and message: Wrong Data Error Message.

+### Failed Validation

+If the data does not meet the business rules (e.g., weak password), BusinessLogic returns an error.

+The API responds with HTTP 401 and message: Registration Failed Message.

+### User Already Exists

+If the user’s email is already registered, BusinessLogic detects the existing account and returns an error.

+The API responds with HTTP 401 and message: Registration Failed Message.

 # Place Creation sequence

 ```mermaid